Homotopy stability for spaces of triples of real polynomials without common roots: Proofs of the main results

-{\bf Acknowledgements. } The second author was supported by JSPS KAKENHI Grant Number JP22K03283.
+{\bf Acknowledgements. } The authors should like to take this opportunity to thank Professor Martin Guest for his many valuable insights and suggestions, especially concerning Segal's classical works.
+The second author was supported by JSPS KAKENHI Grant Number JP22K03283.
 This work was also supported by the Research Institute for Mathematical Sciences, a Joint Usage/Research Center located in Kyoto University.